sktime/enhancement-proposals/steps/08_benchmarking/step.md

     **Alternative**

-    Instead of changing the `task` object to take the `fh` arguement, we can write a new *forecasting cross validation* strategy class.
+    Instead of changing the `task` object to take the `fh` argument, we can write a new *forecasting cross validation* strategy class.
 The cross validation strategy will take the `fh` argument and pass it to the forecasting strategy predict method as a *test dataset*.
 From the user point of view this will look like:

     ```Python
     # run orchestrator